Particular/docs.particular.net/samples/azure/blob-storage-databus/sample.md

  1. Start [Azure Storage Emulator](https://azure.microsoft.com/en-us/documentation/articles/storage-use-emulator/)
  1. Run the solution.
 Two console applications start.
  1. Find the `Sender` application by looking for the one with `Sender` in its path and press Enter in the window to send a message.
-You have just sent a message that is larger than the allowed 4MB by MSMQ.
+A message has been sent is larger than the allowed 4MB by MSMQ.
 NServiceBus sends it as an attachment via Azure storage, allowing it to reach the `Receiver` application.

 ## Code walk-through